Ball Python Care 101 for Beginners

 Hatchling and juvenile snakes should be fed one appropriately sized prey item once every seven days.
 Adults should be fed one appropriately sized prey item once every 10 to 14 days.
 However, it is also normal for ball pythons to occasionally refuse food for various reasons for several weeks at a time.

 It is essential to monitor your ball python’s eating habits carefully and keep track of their weight.
 This is because ball pythons are prone to overeating and obesity.
-Obesity is deadly and can kill your snake through organ failure.
+Obesity is deadly in snakes and can lead to organ failure.

 Water

 Ball pythons need to stay well hydrated, and they especially love a good soak.
 They need access to a large water dish in their enclosure.
-The water dish needs to be large enough that they will be able to fit their entire body into if they choose.
+The heavy water bowl needs to be large enough that they will be able to fit their entire body into it.

 Their water should be refreshed daily, sometimes more than once per day, as they contaminate it every time they put their bodies in the dish.
 It is common for ball pythons to defecate in their water dishes since the warm water stimulates their bowels.

-The water dish in your python’s tank must meet the following requirements to satisfy your ball python’s needs and not affect the humidity in the enclosure:
+The water dish in your python’s tank should meet the below requirements (too much water can affect the humidity in the enclosure):

-• Large enough for your ball python’s body to fit in at once
+• Large enough water dish for your ball python’s body to fit in at once

 • Heavy-bottomed so that it cannot tip over